 The Research and Development Tax Credit (R&D Tax Credit), offered by the U.S. government to incentivize and reward companies’ innovation efforts, is a tax credit that provides tangible tax savings to many companies that engage in efforts to make improvements.

-The R&D Tax Credit can be used to offset the costs associated with conducting research, but it can also serve as a financial reward for conducting specific activities.
-That’s why the IRS separately outlines specific qualified research expenses (QREs) and qualified research activities.
+The R&D Tax Credit can be used to offset the costs associated with conducting research, and it can also serve as a financial reward for conducting specific activities.
+That’s why the IRS separately outlines specific qualified research expenses (also known as QREs) and qualified research activities.

-What are Qualified Research Expenses?
+What are R&D Tax Credit Qualified Expenses?

 - Employee compensation for performing certain qualified services;